Skip to content

 • Text: application/msword, text/plain, application/pdf, application/vnd.openxmlformats-officedocument.wordprocessingml.document

-See the example below on how to extract the width and height of an image provided by a Storyblok asset URL.
+The example below demonstrates how to extract the width and height of an image from a Storyblok asset URL:

 const dimensions = {